spacetelescope/webbpsf/docsource/sampling.rst

-Because NIRSpec, TFI, and FGS sample the PSF relatively coarsely, they will require a higher degree of oversampling in simulations than NIRCam to reach a given SNR level.
+Because NIRSpec, NIRISS, and FGS sample the PSF relatively coarsely, they will require a higher degree of oversampling in simulations than NIRCam to reach a given SNR level.
 MIRI is fairly well-sampled.